Satish615/Clash-of-kings/Core Values/Courage.md

 _Week #3:_
 - We showed the courage by efficient communication and taking feedback in constructive sense.
 - Also team has made honest atempts to make sure our task boards are accurate about the progress.

+_Week #4:_
+- We showed the courage by picking the technologies/tools which none of us has previous experience about about but since it was an efficient option for the btterment of the game.
+- Also team has continued to make honest atempts to make sure our task boards are accurate about the progress.